-When you say, “Weekend in Mexico” you’ll likely hear, ‘Ensenada,’ ‘Rocky Point,’ or ‘Rosarito.’
+When you say “Weekend in Mexico,” you’ll likely hear Ensenada, Rocky Point, or Rosarito.

-Occasionally, someone smart will say ‘San Felipe.’
-Not to say the other destinations are not awesome, they are.
+Occasionally, someone smart will say, ‘Why not spend the weekend in San Felipe?’
+Not to say the other destinations are not fantastic.
+They are.
 San Felipe though stands on its own because it takes a little more effort to get there.

 Located between the phenomenal Colorado desert and the waters of the sea of Cortes, San Felipe is unarguably one of the choice destinations, particularly for foreigners who are looking to buy a vacation home.